hjkwonispl/tgw/README.md

   3. **cffi 1.11.5**
   3. gdown 3.7.3

-(Recommended) You can use 'pip install -r requirements.txt' for install above packages.
+(Recommended) We recommend anaconda environment (with python=3.6) and 'pip install -r requirements.txt' for installation

 ## Database
 We used **aligned version of Adience database**.